-What Is Google AI Mode — And Why Local Businesses Should Care
+What Is Google AI Mode — And Why Local Businesses Should Care?

 Google AI Mode is the latest shift in how Google understands, ranks, and presents search results.
 It is currently rolling out across the US as we speak.